duneanalytics/docs/docs/index.md

 ### Analyze Web3 Data: DEX Volumes

 In this short guide, we'll walk you through how to get the weekly USD volume traded by DEXs in the last six months on Ethereum.
-You'll learn how to write a basic SQL query and create a visualization in Dune.

-Click through the interactive walkthrough below to understand how to leverage the `dex.trades` table for this basic analysis.
+Click through the interactive walkthrough below to understand how we use the `dex.trades` table to:

+- Find and preview data for tables we're interested in

+- Write and run a basic query on the Dune SQL engine

+- Create and format a stacked bar chart visualization

 <div style="position: relative; padding-bottom: calc(67.14527027027027% + 41px); height: 0;"><iframe src="https://demo.arcade.software/gNuUxSbr6NZi4aXBURWu?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Dashboards"></iframe></div>

-Once we have this query, you can leverage it in future queries by tracking the query id (see the URL).

-...insert Query-a-Query recording...

 Now, `dex.trades` is a spellbook table, meaning that it's an abstracted table that's been put together by hundreds of star analysts in the community, supported by the Dune team.
-You can find spellbook table columns [defined here](https://spellbook-docs.dune.com/#!/model/model.spellbook.dex_trades).
+You can find any spellbook table's column descriptions [defined here](https://spellbook-docs.dune.com/#!/model/model.spellbook.dex_trades).
 The lower level tables you'll often work with are `raw` and `decoded` tables.
+Raw tables are defined [here](../tables/raw/index.md), but for decoded tables you'll need to find the protocol's documentation such as [this one for Uniswap V3](https://docs.uniswap.org/contracts/v3/reference/core/UniswapV3Factory).
 You'll find out how to work with these in the guides mentioned in the [advanced section](five_minutes.md).

+Once we have this query running, anyone can leverage it in future queries by tracking the query id (link to our query-a-query guide later).

 ### Learning SQL and Blockchain Basics